 Operating cash flow can be a sound indicator of company health, but that's not its only purpose.
 OCF can also showcase whether or not a company can benefit from various forms of business financing or loans.

 How can you manage operating cash flow to safeguard your company's future and stay prepared for potential hardship?
-Well, we're here to break down the formula and give you the tools necessary to handle your OCF with ease.
+Well, we're here to break down the formula and give you the tools necessary to easily handle your OCF.

 Calculating Operating Cash Flow (The Easy Way)

-Calculating your OCF requires a simple yet extremely helpful equation.
+Calculating operating cash flow (OCF) requires a simple yet extremely helpful equation.

 Operating Cash Flow = Net Income = Non-Cash Expenses